valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 + Valkey is a server: all commands involve network or IPC round trips.
 It is meaningless to compare it to embedded data stores, because the cost of most operations is primarily in network/protocol management.
 + Valkey commands return an acknowledgment for all usual commands.
 Some other data stores do not.
 Comparing Valkey to stores involving one-way queries is only mildly useful.
 + Naively iterating on synchronous Valkey commands does not benchmark Valkey itself, but rather measure your network (or IPC) latency and the client library intrinsic latency.
-To really test Valkey, you need multiple connections (like redis-benchmark) and/or to use pipelining to aggregate several commands and/or multiple threads or processes.
+To really test Valkey, you need multiple connections (like valkey-benchmark) and/or to use pipelining to aggregate several commands and/or multiple threads or processes.
 + Valkey is an in-memory data store with some optional persistence options.
 If you plan to compare it to transactional servers (MySQL, PostgreSQL, etc ...), then you should consider activating AOF and decide on a suitable fsync policy.
 + Valkey is, mostly, a single-threaded server from the POV of commands execution (actually modern versions of Valkey use threads for different things).
 It is not designed to benefit from multiple CPU cores.
 People are supposed to launch several Valkey instances to scale out on several cores if needed.
 It is not really fair to compare one single Valkey instance to a multi-threaded data store.

-The `redis-benchmark` program is a quick and useful way to get some figures and evaluate the performance of a Valkey instance on a given hardware.
+The `valkey-benchmark` program is a quick and useful way to get some figures and evaluate the performance of a Valkey instance on a given hardware.
 However, by default, it does not represent the maximum throughput a Valkey instance can sustain.
-Actually, by using pipelining and a fast client (hiredis), it is fairly easy to write a program generating more throughput than redis-benchmark.
-The default behavior of redis-benchmark is to achieve throughput by exploiting concurrency only (i.e. it creates several connections to the server).
+Actually, by using pipelining and a fast client (hiredis), it is fairly easy to write a program generating more throughput than valkey-benchmark.
+The default behavior of valkey-benchmark is to achieve throughput by exploiting concurrency only (i.e. it creates several connections to the server).
 It does not use pipelining or any parallelism at all (one pending query per connection at most, and no multi-threading), if not explicitly enabled via the `-P` parameter.
-So in some way using `redis-benchmark` and, triggering, for example, a `BGSAVE` operation in the background at the same time, will provide the user with numbers more near to the *worst case* than to the best case.
+So in some way using `valkey-benchmark` and, triggering, for example, a `BGSAVE` operation in the background at the same time, will provide the user with numbers more near to the *worst case* than to the best case.